50054-cdpa/notes/docs/fp_applicative_monad.md

 > Can you try to translate the above list comprehension into an equivalent Haskell expression using `concatMap` and `map`?

-Note that since we have defined `Functor List` in the earlier section, we don't need to repeat.
+Note that since we have defined `Functor []` in the earlier section, we don't need to repeat.

-Let's consider some example that uses `Applicative List`.
+Let's consider some example that uses `Applicative []`.
 Imagine we have a set of different operations and a set of data.
 The operation in the set should operate independently.
 We want to apply all the operations to all the data.
 We can use the `<*>` operation.

 ```hs
 intOps = [\x -> x + 1, \y -> y * 2]